 - Continuing to drink or use a specific drug despite awareness of the damage done to your physical and/or mental health

-- Continuing to drink or use a specific drug after experiencing seriously negative consequences of any kind
+- Continuing to drink or use a specific drug after experiencing serious negative consequences of any kind

 - A pattern of drug or alcohol use that leads you to diminish your involvement in favored activities or stop participating in those activities altogether